 The Community Reinvestment Plan recommended Commerce distribute the $200 million across the state through more than 17 individual grant programs.
 Subject matter experts are currently administering the grant programs.
 Some of the grant programs are expansions of existing programs.
 Some of the programs represent new ideas, requiring more time and collaboration to implement.

-- To learn more about the plan, please read a breakdown of programs (PDF).
+- To learn more about the plan, please read a breakdown of programs from November 2023 (PDF).

 - To read the full plan, download the Community Reinvestment Plan (PDF).